umarmughal824/micromasters/README.md

 **Note**: If you are having trouble with database state (this works differently from the rest of the tests), remove the `--reuse-db` flag from `pytest.ini` and try again.

+If a test errors but selenium is still working, it will take a screenshot of the browser at the point of the error and write it as a png file in the project directory.

+#### Generating screenshots

+To generate screenshots of various dashboard states, run this command:

+    ./scripts/test/run_snapshot_dashboard_states.sh

 ## Connecting to external services